xen-project/xen/docs/misra/deviations.rst

        definition is compiled-out or optimized-out by the compiler).
      - Tagged as `deliberate` in ECLAIR.

+   * - R8.6
+     - The search procedure for Unix linkers is well defined, see ld(1) manual:
+       "The linker will search an archive only once, at the location where it is specified on the command line.
+If the archive defines a symbol which was undefined in some object which appeared before the archive on the command line, the linker will include the appropriate file(s) from the archive".
+       In Xen, thanks to the order in which file names appear in the build commands, if arch-specific definitions are present, they get always linked in before searching in the lib.a archive resulting from xen/lib.
+     - Tagged as `deliberate` for ECLAIR.

    * - R8.10
      - The gnu_inline attribute without static is deliberately allowed.
      - Tagged as `deliberate` for ECLAIR.